rinvex/laravel-subscriptions/README.md

 $user->subscription('main')->canUseFeature('listings');
 ```

-Other feature methods on the user subscription instnace are:
+Other feature methods on the user subscription instance are:

 - `getFeatureUsage`: returns how many times the user has used a particular feature.
 - `getFeatureRemainings`: returns available uses for a particular feature.